Holkham: Geography

 Holkham Hall is one of the principal Palladian houses of England, built for an ancestor of Thomas Coke, noted agricultural innovator and later 1st Earl of Leicester.
-The hall, now the home of the 8th Earl, is surrounded by an attractive park, with herds of red and fallow deer, a lake that was once a tidal creek, several monuments and drives, and its own church.
+The hall, now the home of the 8th Earl, is surrounded by an attractive park, with herds of red and fallow deer, a lake that was once a tidal creek, several monuments and drives, and its own chapel.
 Both hall and park are open to the public.
 The hall also holds a large collection of Artwork.

 From the main coast road Lady Anne's Drive, a toll road owned by the Holkham Estate, crosses the reclaimed salt marshes to Holkham Gap.
 This is a gap in pine-fringed sand dunes which form the outer coastline.
 From here, an uninterrupted sandy beach runs both ways to Wells and Burnham Overy Staithe.
 To the west of the gap is a nudist section of beach.
 Holkham railway station was located about halfway along Lady Anne's Drive (to the east).
 The railway line through to Holkham was built in 1864.
 The line made up part of the Great Eastern Railway network, which ran from Wells-next-the-Sea, through Holkham and on to Burnham Market.
 The line was closed in 1952.